ffoligna/ffoligna/README.md

 - Spanish 🇪🇸 (native) and English 🇬🇧 (intermediate)

 About me:
-- 🔭 I’m currently working on Text Based Games
+- 🔭 I’m currently working on Video Games with Unity and C#
 - 🌱 I’m currently learning Python (intermediate-advanced)
 - 💬 Ask me about anything you want to know about me
 - 📫 How to reach me: ([Linkedin](https://www.linkedin.com/in/federico-foligna/))